lxfhfut/TrajNet/README.md

 Note that the 'action_label' column in the predict.csv is set to 0 before prediction.
 ## Notes

 - The default segmentation model is 'cyto_retrained'.
 It is a cellpose model based on the "cytotorch_0" pretrained model and was retrained on the **Training** set of this challenge.
-Note that we did not the videos of test_phase1 and test_phase2 for retraining the segmentation model.
+Note that we did not use any videos from test_phase1 and test_phase2 for retraining this segmentation model!
 - GPU acceleration is automatically used if available.